This post is part of the series USA Road Trip

 … And some of them will be at least as pissed off as the stars were (if they only knew how dirty this street actually is) …

-The Hollywood Stars on the Walk of Fame honor not only the movie stars, but also celebrities from radio and TV, theatre performers, singers, directors, songwriters, etc. Beneath each name there is a small round badge which reveals the category celebrity’s – e.g. there is a camera pic for movie stars and directors, a theatre mask for live stage performers, the phonograph record for people from the music industry, a TV set for TV Stars, and a radio microphone for those from the radio branch.
+The Hollywood Stars on the Walk of Fame honour not only the movie stars but also celebrities from radio and TV, theatre performers, singers, directors, songwriters, etc. Beneath each name there is a small round badge which reveals the category celebrity’s – e.g. there is a camera pic for movie stars and directors, a theatre mask for live stage performers, the phonograph record for people from the music industry, a TV set for TV Stars, and a radio microphone for those from the radio branch.

 And the fun begins when you finally start to see „your” stars!
 I’m not going to lie – I made more than 100 photos and it was really difficult to pick only some of those for this blog post.
-And unfortunately, the one I didn’t find (despite walking several time up and down the street, and I even googled it in Google Maps…) was the star of Leonardo DiCaprio!
+And unfortunately, the one I didn’t find (despite walking several times up and down the street, and I even googled it in Google Maps…) was the star of Leonardo DiCaprio!
 And guess what?!?
 He doesn’t have one!
 Wtf?
 Other famous personalities which are celebrating the club of “No-Star-Stars” are Robert De Niro, Brad Pitt, Julia Roberts, Denzel Washington, etc. Even non-existing characters (like Mickey Mouse, Bugs Bunny, Snow White, The Simpsons, Donald Duck, Shrek, etc.) have their place on the walk of fame and some celebrities can even manifest themselves with two or more stars (Gene Autry 5 Stars, Harrison Ford 2 Stars, Michael Jackson 2 Stars, Charlie Chaplin 2 Stars, etc.).

 But if you want to have your fun like we did – just visit The Walk of Fame in the early mornings!
 The same thing also applies to Grauman’s Chinese Theatre (known as TCL Chinese Theatre).
-The TCL is famous for its more than 200 Hollywood celebrity handprints, footprints and autographs, and again – go there as earlier as you can, if you want to get a good shot with your favourites … And definitely I found this place to be very interesting and would recommend it if you’re on your L.A. trip.
+The TCL is famous for its more than 200 Hollywood celebrity handprints, footprints and autographs, and again – go there as earlier as you can, if you want to get a good shot with your favourites … And definitely, I found this place to be very interesting and would recommend it if you’re on your L.A. trip.

 Our last station on The Walk of Fame was the wax museum of Madame Tussauds.
 This was my first time in Madame Tussauds, it was not planned, but it was cooler than I thought it would be!
 Especially when having above 30° outside, the wax museum is a super place to visit!
 We got some “Buy one, get one free” vouchers at our hotel and believe it or not – we got our two cards for the price of one!